spoonapps/docs/doc/quick_start/tour_i/tour_i.md

 ```
 spoon push		# The push command commits any image to the Spoonium Hub.
 Push complete	# Signals the image has uploaded.
-Image is public	# By default, pushed images will be publicly added to the user account of the logged-in user.
+Image is public	# Pushed images are publicly added to the account of the logged-in user.
 ```

 Once the `Push complete` message appears in your command prompt, the image is on the [Spoonium Hub](http://spoonium.net/hub), which functions similarly to a remote repository in Git - it allows your work to be accessed from any computer with access to the remote.
 You can view your new image by going to https://spoonium.net/hub/[*username*]/helloworld.